 - Prepare the Butter Lettuce.
 Cut off the root ball, pull off and separate the leaves, rinse the leaves, and pat them dry with a paper towel.
 Lay them out on paper towels or clean kitchen towel and let them finish air drying.

 - Pour the sauce over the chicken, let it simmer on medium-low for 5-10 minutes.
+The sauce will cook down as it cooks so the chicken won’t be as runny.

 - Add your chopped water chestnuts, stir and let simmer for 3-5 more minutes on med-low heat.
 Remove from heat.